Zoltán Szélesi

 Zoltán Szélesi (/hu/) (born 22 November 1981) is a Hungarian former professional footballer who played as a defender.
-He is the head coach of the national U21 team.
+He is the head coach of the Nemzeti Bajnokság I club Újpest FC.

-Career
+PLaying career

 After being released by French club RC Strasbourg Szélesi signed for Hungarian champions Debreceni VSC in August 2009.

+Managerial career

+On 30 December 2025, he was appointed as the manager of Nemzeti Bajnokság I club Újpest.
+On 24 January 2026, he debuted with a 1-1 draw against Nyíregyháza Spartacus FC at the Városi Stadion in the 2025–26 Nemzeti Bajnokság I.